 It is a move between two states – it is typically a long-distance move.
 And an intrastate move is a move within the same state.

 When moving long distance to a new state, your move is regulated under federal rules and authorities.
 In order for a moving company to provide interstate moving, they must be licensed by the US Department of Transportation.

 Interstate moves require different licenses, equipment, and services and as such, not all movers can handle them.
 It is important to verify that your move is federally licensed to perform interstate moves.

 Plus, the pricing of these moves is determined differently than an intrastate move.
 Interstate move transportation prices are typically based on the distance and weight of the shipment/move.

 It is common for an interstate mover to belong to a multi-location national van line, like Allied Van Lines, which has interstate authority and the resources to perform a move to a new state.

-As a quality award-winning Allied agent interstate moving service in Chicago, Reebie interstate movers has the skills, resources, & capabilities to manage your Chicago interstate move, irrespective of the distance.
+As a quality award-winning Allied agent interstate moving service in Chicago, Reebie interstate movers have the skills, resources, & capabilities to manage your Chicago interstate move, irrespective of the distance.

 Need Chicago Interstate Movers?
 Call Reebie today to start your stress-free interstate move.